fresh8/microservice-principles/CONTRIBUTING.md

 ## Submitting Changes

 * Push your changes to a topic branch in your fork of the repository.
-* Submit a pull request to the repository in the [fresh8 organization](https://github.com/fresh8/microservice-principles).
+* Submit a pull request to the repository.
 * All discussion on a new principle, or a change to existing principles, should happen on the pull request created in the repository.
 * Pull requests will be discussed in a monthly meeting that will be accessible to engineers via a Google Meet, which will be recorded with any required actions commented on the pull request directly.
 * After feedback has been given we expect responses within a week.
 After two weeks we may close the pull request if it isn't showing any activity.